Geonkick-Synthesizer/geonkick/README.md

 * If the key is released before all the percussion length is played, Geonkick will apply a 30ms linear decay to avoid sharp cut of the sound.

 * If the controls are changed during the play of the beat, there will not be any change in the sound during the play of the current beat, the next beat/beats will contain the change, i.e. the next press of the keys.
-This is done to avoid distortion of the shape of the current generated beat (percussion).
-This effect of no change is more evident when the percussion length is big, like 4 seconds.

 * FM Synthesis is enabled by pressing OSC1->OSC2 for evrey layer separtely.
 When pressing OSC1->OSC2 the output of Oscillator 1 will be redirected to modulate the frequency of Oscillator 2.
 Oscillator 2 must be enabled in order to see the result in the graph.

 * Geonkick is monophonic.
-Pressing more keys at once will not result in the desired sound or even no sound.

 * Geonkick does not support multichannel.

-* If the option "Tune" is enabled than Geonkick will tune pitch relative to A4.
+* If the option "Tune" is enabled than Geonkick will tune the pitch relative to key A4.
-  The central note (un-tuned) is A4.
   If the percussion sound is more like a tone, tuning above A4 may contain unwanted high frequencies.